probabilistic-minds-consortium/void-mathematics-fully-finite-coq-verified/README.md

 ## 💭 **The Philosophical Core**

-**Central Question**: If infinity is fundamental to mathematics, why does removing it make physics clearer?
+**Central Question**: If infinity is fundamental to mathematics, why does removing it doesn't make the whole edifice crumble without its precious foundation?

-**Answer**: Because reality is finite.
-Our mathematics has been modeling Platonic fantasies, not the actual universe.
+**Answer**: Because reality, as they experience it, is finite.
+Classical mathematics has been modeling Platonic fantasies.
+VOID mathematics intends to get rid of imaginary computation.

 ### **The READ/WRITE Principle**
 - **READ** operations (accessing existing structure) are free